rmcpantoja/FakeYouTools/Include/Dataset_changelog.md

 	* added more symbols to replace like ()
 	* Added the ability to search for end punctuation.
 If it doesn't exist, it will add it.
 * updated _changeDatasetOrder
-	* added a fourth parameter, $bShowMSG.
+	* added a fourth parameter, $bConsole.
 This means that messages or progress will be displayed in the console while the work is being done.
 	* FileFind*file call removed
 * Updated _AhoTtsDataset2Tacotron
+	* Added $iMode parameter.
+There are two types of transcripts in AhoTts.
-	* Added a third parameter, $bShowMSG.
+	* Added parameter, $bConsole.
 This means that any messages or progress will be displayed in the console while the work is being done.
 * updated _Dataset_checkStatus
 	* added more rating values to get the status of the dataset.
+* updated _Dataset_CleanFiles
+	* Added parameter, $bConsole.
+This means that any messages or progress will be displayed in the console while the work is being done.
+	* Added two more modes:
+		* 3 = unity (*.meta)
+		* 4 = prosodylab files (*.lab files).

 ## 0.4.0